dinemo-lab/NaumBackend/README.md

-# Backend Server for User Authentication
+# Backend Server for TaskManagement

 This project is a backend server for user authentication, built with Node.js, Express, MongoDB, and JWT.
 It provides API endpoints for user registration and login, securely handling authentication tokens.